wildmountainfarms/solarthing/README.md

 Of course!
 This runs on Java 8+ and has been tested to work with Java 8 and Java 11.
 This runs on Linux, Windows and Mac, but is easiest to set up on Linux systems running Debian with systemd (such as the default Raspberry Pi OS or Ubuntu).

+This repository always has a compiled and up to date [jar file containing the SolarThing program](program/solarthing.jar).

 ## Usage at Wild Mountain Farms
 We monitor an Outback MATE2 with a Raspberry Pi 1 and a Renogy Rover charge controller with a Raspberry Pi Zero W.
 Both SolarThing instances upload data to CouchDB and InfluxDB, both hosted on the computer also hosting Grafana and SolarThing Web.